 Because of alcohol’s toxic properties, the body prioritizes processing and eliminating it.
 And this occurs in the liver.

-By prioritizing processing alcohol your body turns off ketosis–the process that takes place in the liver where fatty acids are broken down into ketones.
+By prioritizing processing alcohol your body is less efficient at ketosis–the process of turning fatty acids into ketones.

 Alcohol can Cause Weight Gain

 At the same time that alcohol turns off ketosis, it also adds calories to your diet.
 Both from the alcohol itself, and from the extra food people tend to eat while drinking, and shortly after.

 One of the ways alcohol leads to weight gain is by stimulating similar reward circuits in your brain as carbs and sugar.
 In fact, studies suggest that access to sugar can be a gateway to alcohol use.

 All-star keto guru Maria Emmerich sums it up like this, “The more you drink the more you tend to eat; and unfortunately, drinking will make your liver work to convert the alcohol into acetate, which means that the foods you consume at this time will be converted into extra fat on your body.”

 Drinking Alcohol on Keto Can Make you More Intoxicated

 As we looked at earlier, when you consume alcohol your liver prioritizes ethanol metabolism over ketosis and gluconeogenesis (the process of turning protein into carbohydrates.
 The brain will receive less glucose and more acetone, leading to stronger and faster intoxication.